lambdaclass/elixir_riak_core/README.md

 It is based on the [Dynamo architecture](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf), meaning it is easy to scale horizontally and distributes work in a decentralized manner.
-The great thing about Riak it's that it provides this architecture as a reusable erlang library, meaning it can be used in any context that benefits from a decentralized distribution of work.
+The great thing about Riak it's that it provides this architecture as a reusable Erlang library, meaning it can be used in any context that benefits from a decentralized distribution of work.

 ## Why Riax?